edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 But in order to do this, we'll also need to build a list of all the interviews on Fivebooks.
-There could be several ways to do this, including using Google's indexing to simply look for pages from the fivebooks.com domain.
+There could be several ways to do this, including [using Google's indexing](https://www.google.com/search?q=site%3Afivebooks.com) to look for pages from the fivebooks.com domain.
 But if you go to [any interview page on Fivebooks](https://fivebooks.com/best-books/adam-smith-dennis-rasmussen/), you'll notice that after some scrolling, there are links to other